-Should the UN have any developments on Earth in your Civilian Actions phase, any one group of your developments on Earth each turn may either construct one fleet or may automatically pacify one of your developments, without needing to roll in either case.
+Should the UN have any developments in your Civilian Actions phase, any one group of your developments on Earth each turn may construct one fleet without needing to roll or put any developments at risk at all.

-Should the UN have any developments on Earth at the end of your turn, they will automatically claim any unclaimed regions on Earth with new developments; they have no need to roll.
+Should the UN have any developments at the end of your turn, they will automatically claim any unclaimed regions on Earth with new developments; they have no need to roll.

-Should the UN have any developments on Earth at the end of your turn and should they have fewer than 12 fleets, they will construct one new fleet on Earth without needing to roll.
+Should the UN have any developments at the end of your turn and should they have fewer than 12 fleets, they will construct one new fleet on Earth without needing to roll.